Flavor of Love: Cast

 Domenique Majors appeared on Flavor of Love 2.
-After the show, she appeared on the first season of I Love Money, where she was eliminated on the second episode, placing 16th.
+After the show, she appeared on the first season of I Love Money, where she was eliminated on the second episode, placing sixteenth.

 Direct spin-offs

 I Love New York

 After the second season of Flavor of Love, VH1 first aired a spin-off series entitled I Love New York, featuring the twice rejected Flavorette Tiffany "New York" Pollard.
 The first season premiered in January 2007, following a similar format to The Bachelorette and Flavor of Love.
 After the first season concluded, a second season premiered in October of the same year.

 Charm School

 The first season, Flavor of Love Girls: Charm School, premiered on April 15, 2007, featuring 13 contestants from the first two seasons of Flavor of Love.
 The contestants strive to develop proper etiquette and to become strong women, with the ultimate prize of $50,000 and the title of "Charm School Queen".
-Season two, Rock of Love: Charm School, premiered on October 12, 2008, featuring contestants from Rock of Love.
-Season three, Charm School with Ricki Lake, premiered May 11, 2009, featuring contestants from Real Chance of Love and Rock of Love Bus.
-Season two and three doubled the prize money to $100,000.
+Season 2, Rock of Love: Charm School, premiered on October 12, 2008, featuring contestants from Rock of Love with Bret Michaels.
+Season 3, Charm School with Ricki Lake, premiered May 11, 2009, featuring contestants from Real Chance of Love and Rock of Love Bus.
+Seasons 2 and 3 doubled the prize money to $100,000.